cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 Each encoding type ({{roadmap}}) accepts an arbitrary byte string and maps it to a point on the curve sampled from a distribution that depends on the encoding type.
-It is important to note that directly evaluating the mappings of {{mappings}}
-produces an output that is distinguishable from random.
+It is important to note that using a nonuniform encoding and/or directly evaluating one of the mappings of {{mappings}} produces an output that is easily distinguished from a random point.
+Protocols that use a nonuniform encoding SHOULD carefully analyze the security implications of using this encoding.
+When the required encoding is not clear, applications SHOULD use a random oracle encoding.

 When the hash\_to\_curve function ({{roadmap}}) is instantiated with a hash\_to\_field function that is indifferentiable from a random oracle